fdilke/bewl/notes/four-way-future/four-way-future.md

 \newpage

+# Not everybody likes SF...

-# A shining window into the future
+but it's our shining window into the future.

 SF can inspire and amaze by showing us possible worlds
 that warm the heart and touch the imagination.